renpy/renpy/sphinx/source/config.rst

     The default value of the wait for voice preference.
 This determines if Ren'Py should wait for voice to finish before auto-forward takes place.

-.. var:: config.default_window_during_transitions = True

-    The default value of the window during transitions preference.
-    If True, Ren'Py respects the "window show" and "window hide" statements.
-If False, Ren'Py will always hide the window during transitions.

 Occasionally Used